dimfeld/website/posts/state_machine_actions.md

 series: State Machines
 ---

 In the [previous article](simple_state_machines), we looked at how to transition a set of boolean flags into a simple state machine.
-Here we'll take it a step further with a different example, and look at making our states and transitions do actually useful things.
+Here we'll take it a step further with a different example, and make our states and transitions do actually useful things.

-# The State Machine
+# Actions on the Side

-FundTheRebuild.com is a website designed to highlight GoFundMe campaigns that haven't gone viral and need a bit of extra attention.
+[FundTheRebuild.com](https://fundtherebuild.com) is a website designed to highlight GoFundMe campaigns that haven't gone viral and need a bit of extra attention.
 The "Add a Cause" page allows people to submit their own campaigns.

 ![Fund The Rebuild Add Screen](ftr-add-screen.png)

 When opening the page, users see a text box where they can paste the URL of a GoFundMe campaign.
-Upon submitting the form, the Javascript in the browser will try to download details about the supplied campaign.
-If it is valid, the user can then click an "Add" button to confirm, at which point that campaign is sent into a queue to be approved and added to the site.
+Upon submitting the form, the page tries to find a valid campaign.
+It displays the details to the user, who can then click an "Add" button to put the campaign in a queue to be approved and added to the site.

 The initial implementation of the Add page uses a basic state machine with seven states: